WenPai-org/wenpai.org/wp-content/plugins/user-switching/readme.md

 ## Changelog ##

+### 1.9.1 (5 December 2024) ###

+* Fixes the `wp_login` and `wp_logout` parameter usage which could cause a fatal error when passed an unexpected value.

+### 1.9.0 (21 November 2024) ###

+* Introduces a confirmation message when a user attempts to switch into an account which somebody else is already switched into.
+Helpful for teams of support engineers who switch into customer accounts.
+* Confirms support for WordPress 6.7.
+* Confirms support for PHP 8.4.
+* Various code quality improvements.

 ### 1.8.0 (22 July 2024) ###

 * Adds a 'Switch back' link to some access denied messages within the admin area.